Cosmetic Dentistry

 When to Talk to a Dentist

-This part is crucial: always work with a qualified cosmetic dentist.
+Always work with a qualified cosmetic dentist.
 They’ll help determine the best treatment for your unique smile.
 Not all crooked or misaligned teeth are good candidates for veneers.
-If your bite is severely off or your teeth are twisted beyond what a veneer can conceal, your dentist might recommend orthodontic treatment first—braces or Invisalign, for instance—and then get veneers afterward to finish the look.
+If your bite is severely off or your teeth are twisted beyond what a veneer can conceal, your dentist might recommend orthodontic treatment first, braces or Invisalign, for instance, and then get veneers afterward to finish the look.

 During the consult, your dentist to determine whether veneers are right for you will look at your enamel thickness, tooth health, and bite.
 If everything checks out, you’re on your way to a new smile.